This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 - Cover and refrigerate for anywhere from 6 to 12 hours.
 Don’t let the eggs marinate much longer than 12 hours or they may become rubbery.

-Obviously these soy sauce marinated eggs are delicious on top of a bowl of ramen.
-But it don’t stop there.
-I love to eat these on their own as a snack or pop them into my kid’s lunch box.
+Obviously, these soy sauce marinated eggs are delicious on top of a bowl of ramen.
+But it doesn’t stop there.
+I love to eat these on their own as a snack or pop them into my kid’s lunch box along with Onigiri or Yaki Onigiri.

 They make a great topper for salads or rice bowls, too.